naedonoa/Entheseal-Changes-age-estimation/README.md

-# **Explainable Machine Learning-based Models for Age-at-Death Estimation Using Entheseal Changes: An Approach from Computational Social Sciences**
+# **Explainable Machine Learning-based Models for Age-at-Death Estimation Using Entheseal Changes: A Computational Social Sciences Approach **

 In Forensic Anthropology (FA), estimating age-at-death in adult individuals is one of the most challenging tasks in the human identification process.
 Traditional methods and osseous indicators are characterized by a tedious application and an accuracy of less than 95%.
 In recent years, entheseal changes (EC) have shown a high correlation with age.